SEND Information Report

 - Brent Visual Impairment Service (BVIS)

-- Speech and Language Therapy for those children with a statement of SEN or an EHC Plan (provided by Health but paid for by the Local Authority).
+- Speech and Language Therapy for those children with an EHC Plan (provided by Health but paid for by the Local Authority).

 Provided and paid for by the Health Service (NHS Trust) but delivered in school: